ledger/ledger.github.io/source/contribute.html.md

 **Mail list**
 The [ledger-cli mail list](http://list.ledger-cli.org/) is the main place for Ledger discussions.
 Please join and contribute!
-If you'd rather use a NNTP newsreader or gmane's interface, see [gmane.comp.finance.ledger.general](http://dir.gmane.org/gmane.comp.finance.ledger.general).
+If you'd rather use an NNTP newsreader or gmane's interface, see [gmane.comp.finance.ledger.general](http://dir.gmane.org/gmane.comp.finance.ledger.general).
 Searching the list archive is another good way to find answers.